noaione/nao-manga-rls/README.md

-  -t, --title TEXT                The title of the series  [required] -y, --year INTEGER              The year of the series release -vol, --volume INTEGER          The volume of the series release -ch, --chapter INTEGER          The chapter of the series release -c, --credit TEXT               The ripper credit for this series  [default:
+  -t, --title TEXT                The title of the series  [required] -y, --year INTEGER              The year of the series release -vol, --volume INTEGER          The volume of the series release -ch, --chapter INT_OR_FLOAT     The chapter of the series release -c, --credit TEXT               The ripper credit for this series  [default:
                                   nao]
   -e, --email TEXT                The ripper email for this series  [default:
-                                  noaione@protonmail.com]
+                                  noaione@protonmail.ch]
+  -r, --revision INTEGER RANGE    The revision of the release, if the number 1
-  -br, --bracket-type [square|round|curly]
+                                  provided it will not put in the filename [default: 1; x>=1] -br, --bracket-type [square|round|curly]
                                   Bracket to use to surround the ripper name
                                   [default: square]